noodlefrenzy/node-amqp10/README.md

     stream state.
 Links are named, and may outlive their associated connections, allowing reconnection and retention of associated state.

-## Caveats ##

-NOT YET IMPLEMENTED!
-I'm just starting on this work - please ignore this repo for now.
-Unless you want to help, in which case PR's are welcome :)

 ## License ##

 MIT License.
 If you need a more permissive license, or you want to try your hand at integrating this code into